mr-mig/booklist/README.md

 - [ ] ⭐️ **Crucial Conversations** [📖](https://www.goodreads.com/book/show/15014.Crucial_Conversations)
 - [ ] ⭐️ **Getting Past No** [📖](https://www.goodreads.com/book/show/228331.Getting_Past_No)
 - [ ] ⭐ **Talking to Crazy: How to Deal with the Irrational and Impossible People in Your Life** [📖](https://www.goodreads.com/book/show/25644973-talking-to-crazy)
+- [ ] Never Eat Alone: And Other Secrets to Success, One Relationship at a Time [📖](https://www.goodreads.com/book/show/84699.Never_Eat_Alone)

 ## UX & Design
 - [x] ‼️ **Badass: Making Users Awesome** [📖](https://www.goodreads.com/book/show/24737268-badass)